Maverick95/sql-helper/notes.md

 Required -

-Choosing the path instead of just taking the first available.

 Saving as file config (larger problem), specifically, viewing suggestions based on identical field names / types.
 This is becoming more of a need than an ideal.